vikramphilar/msbd5001indproject/README.md

 * Create a folder on the machine where you plan to run the program and download the ***main.py*** file into this folder <br />
 * Also place the given ***train.csv*** and ***test.csv*** files into the newly created folder <br />
 * Run the program <br />
-* The output is printed on the iPython console in Spyder <br />
+* The output is printed on the iPython console in Spyder (a screenshot of the result is attached at the bottom of this page) <br />
 * A ***submission.csv*** file is created in the folder <br />

 ## Code